Q. Am I a candidate for LASIK?

 Q. Can I wear my contacts before my surgery?

-If you wear contacts, you should stop wearing them before your last evaluation that determines the size and shape of your eye.
-It is a good idea to wear glasses for two weeks prior to you this appointment and continue to wear glasses up until your LASIK surgery.
-The contact lenses can change the shape of your cornea and negatively impact your LASIK surgery.
+If you wear contacts, you should stop wearing them before your last preoperative evaluation, which evaluates the size and shape of your eye.
+It is a good idea to wear glasses for two weeks prior to this appointment and to continue to wear glasses up until your LASIK surgery.
+Contact lenses can change the shape of your cornea and negatively impact your LASIK surgery results.
 Dr. Spector can provide you with personalized care regarding your contacts during your consultation!

 Q. How long does the procedure take?

 The entire experience from pre-op to post-op usually takes about an hour.
 The procedure itself takes about 5 minutes per eye.
 The video below shows a full LASIK surgery on a real patient from 2017.
 GRAPHIC IMAGE WARNING: the video contains actual surgery footage that may make some viewers uncomfortable.